 The Christ Community Pastoral Residency is a two-year mentoring program designed to train and equip church leaders of tomorrow.
-Believing the local church, as God designed it, is the hope of the world, Christ Community seeks to provide aspiring church leaders at Trinity Evangelical Divinity School (TEDS) a healthy church environment to learn, grow, and practice ministry after completing their degree.
-Since beginning in 2005, over 20 Residents have been trained and equipped through the program.
-Students selected as Residents will receive a full-tuition scholarship for their final year at TEDS.
-Upon completion of his or her degree, each will serve a two-year residency at Christ Community as an Associate Pastor, beginning June 1 of each year.
+Believing the local church, as God designed it, is the hope of the world, Christ Community seeks to provide aspiring church leaders at seminary a healthy church environment to learn, grow, and practice ministry after completing their degree.
+Since beginning in 2005, over 30 Residents have been trained and equipped through the program.
+Students selected as Residents will receive a full-tuition scholarship for their final year at seminary.
+Upon completion of his or her degree, each will serve a two-year residency at Christ Community as an Associate Pastor.
 The Pastoral Residency, a paid position with full benefits, provides a wide-range of potential ministry opportunities suited to each Resident’s gifts, abilities, and eventual ministry focus, with multiple opportunities for mentorship available.

 There is nothing like real world experience to take an academic education and breathe life and street smarts into it.
 And there’s nothing like a well-educated and youthful staff member to breathe life and new insights into a local church ministry.
 The Residents program provides both.
 It will benefit your church and it will benefit the kingdom far into the future.
 That’s a deal that’s hard to beat!